kevin137/kisa/SLTA_notes_Class03.md

 and we're gonna see that this actually makes a lot of difference depending what you put here.

-The thing that we just discovered is called the "pseudoinverse".
+The thing that we just rediscovered is called the "pseudoinverse".

 #### Pseudoinverse of the least squares problem